Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/3148/

 ### How to use Markdown Renderer
-The Markdown Visualization allows you to specify a Markdown (md) or AsciiDoc (adoc) file to render in the browser as HTML.
+The Markdown Visualization allows you to specify a Markdown (md) or AsciiDoc (adoc) file to render in the browser as HTML.<br>
-Once configured, you can place a `markdown_style.css` file in the `$APP_HOME/appserver/static` folder of the app the visualization is configured to use.
+Once configured, you can place a `markdown_style.css` file in the `$APP_HOME/appserver/static` folder of the app the visualization is configured to use.<br>
 The starting class is `markdown`.
 A sample has been provided.

 #### Example Search
 1. `| makeresults`